Henry Bromley (died 1615): The Gunpowder Plot

-After the Gunpowder plot, the king sent him back to his own county to help rounding up plotters, which he did vigorously.
+Following the discovery of the Gunpowder Plot, the king instructed Bromley to assist local authorities in apprehending conspirators in his home county, a task he undertook with dedication.
 The Sheriff, Sir Richard Walsh, whose daughter Anne was married to Bromley's son and heir, led the assault on Holbeche House on 8 November 1605.
 Bromley took charge of those captured and conveyed twenty three of them to London.
 Some of the plotters were Lytteltons and it seems that Bromley used family connections to find them.
 In January Bromley's servant, William Bradley, raised a posse to arrest Robert Wintour and Stephen Littleton, the owner of Holbeche, at Hagley Hall, the home of Bromley's sister, Muriel, apparently on a tip-off from her cook, John Finwood.

 Around 20 January, Bromley was ordered to search Hindlip Hall for Catholic priests: “to pull down the wainscoat, bore the ground, drill the boards and chimney corners, examine the attics and roof, &c., in search of concealed hiding-places.”
 He was having great difficulties when two of concealed men, Nicholas Owen and Hall, broke out and were captured.
 It was another week before Henry Garnet and Edward Oldcorne emerged, and even then the priests were misidentified.
 He took the prisoners to London, after a suitable delay to allow Garnet to recover his strength: Garnet later reported the kind treatment he had received at Bromley's hands throughout the stay and the journey, although he was on his way to brutal execution.

 Bromley was not able to return to parliament until early March, well into the next session.
 He was initially fairly active and was a member of the committee dealing with the attainder of the Gunpowder plotters.
 Thereafter, his parliamentary activity steadily lessened.